ionos-cloud/ionosctl/docs/subcommands/k8s-nodepool-create.md

 Use this command to create a Node Pool into an existing Kubernetes Cluster.
 The Kubernetes Cluster must be in state "ACTIVE" before creating a Node Pool.
 The worker Nodes within the Node Pools will be deployed into an existing Data Center.
 Regarding the name for the Kubernetes NodePool, the limit is 63 characters following the rule to begin and end with an alphanumeric character ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.), and alphanumerics between.

+You can wait for the Node Pool to be in "ACTIVE" state using `--wait-for-state` flag together with `--timeout` option.

 Required values to run a command:

 * K8s Cluster Id